HPSoftware/VuGenPowerPack/XmlViewAddin/README.md

 definition of that ```codon``` to the appropriate place in the addin file.
 To "tell" the ```addin-tree``` to which tree node we want our ```codon``` to be added, we use the ```path``` property which is a concatenated list of all the nodes in the route to the target node.
 The path uses the ```id``` property of any ```codon``` to generate a new node for this ```codon``` so essentially each ```codon``` generates a node in the tree.
 For example, if we want to add my menu item into the main menu of the application, we should put it into the ```/SharpDevelop/Workbench/MainMenu``` path.
 This path basically reads, root -> SharpDevelop -> Workbench -> MainMenu node.

 ### Addin file structure
 The addin file is a simple XML file with a predefined structure.
-This section briefly describes the most important (and mandatory) parts of this file but it is a good idea to learn more directly from the SD website.
+This section briefly describes the most important (and mandatory) parts of this file but it is a good idea to learn more directly from the [SharpDevelop website](http://www.icsharpcode.net/opensource/sd/).
 The following is an example of a simple addin file:
 ```xml
 <AddIn name = "XmlViewAddin"